BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 Telling a story with data.
 Explaining processes or concepts.
 Why They're Effective: They combine visuals and text to create engaging and informative presentations.

 5. Screenshots and Screen Recordings:

 Best For:
 Demonstrating software functionality.
 Providing step-by-step instructions.
 Troubleshooting technical issues.
 Why They're Effective: They provide a direct visual representation of what users see on their screens.

 6. Illustrations and Animations:

 Best For:
 Explaining abstract concepts.
 Visualizing complex mechanisms.
-Making technical information more engaging.
+Make technical information more engaging.
-Showing how internal mechanics of an item function.
+Showing how the internal mechanics of an item function.
 Why They're Effective: They can simplify complex ideas and make them more memorable.

 7. Tables:

 Best For: